sparrowcode/DiffableKit/Readme.md

     setCellProviders([cellProvider], sections: content)
 }
 ```
+You can use default cell provider if using project's models.
+For get it call `SPDiffableTableController.defaultCellProvider`.
 All actions similar to collections.
 For example usage you can find in project in taget `Example`.

 ### Apply Content